opensource-observer/oso/docs/docs/contribute/impact-models.md

 sidebar_position: 5
 ---

-Write dbt transforms to create new impact metrics in our data warehouse.
+:::info
 [dbt (data build tool)](https://www.getdbt.com/blog/what-exactly-is-dbt) is a command line tool that enables data analysts and engineers to transform data in the OSO data warehouse more effectively. dbt transforms are written in SQL.
 We use them most often to define impact metrics and materialize aggregate data about projects.

-:::warning
-At this time the dataset isn't public.
-This will change in the near future.
+You can contribute dbt transforms to create new impact metrics in our data warehouse.
 :::

 OSO uses dbt to analyze the data in our public data warehouse on BigQuery.
-This is all maintained within the [oso repository][oso] and is open for contribution from the community.
-This guide will walk you through adding a DBT model to the repository.
+This is all maintained within the [OSO monorepo][oso] and is open for contribution from the community.

+This guide will walk you through adding a dbt model to the repository.

 [oso]: https://github.com/opensource-observer/oso
 [oss-directory]: https://github.com/opensource-observer/oss-directory

+## Getting Started with dbt

-## Prerequisites
+### Prerequisites

 Before you begin you'll need the following

 - Python 3.11 or higher
 - Python Poetry
 - git
-- A github account
+- A GitHub account
 - A basic understanding of dbt and SQL
 - While not strictly required, if you'd like to test the models on your own and also do any exploratory queries, you'll need a GCP account.
 This is possible